Thousands protest after men are cleared of rape in Spain's 'wolf pack' case

-(CNN)Tens of thousands of protesters returned to the streets of Pamplona in Spain on Saturday after men accused of the gang rape of a teenager at the 2016 running of the bulls festival were convicted of the lesser crime of sexual abuse.
+(CNN)Tens of thousands of protesters returned to the streets of Pamplona in Spain on Saturday after men accused of the gang rape of an 18-year-old woman at the 2016 running of the bulls festival were convicted of the lesser crime of sexual abuse.

 More than 30,000 people participated in the latest demonstration prompted by Thursday's court decision, according to a local police spokesman.